MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 - External access is audited and managed to remove access when collaboration ends
 - Site de-provisioning process is established as manual process
-- People profiles completed to identify roles and responsibilities
+- People profiles are completed to identify roles and responsibilities, supporting expertise location
-- Best practice has been identified but not strongly implemented
+- Better practices have been identified but are not strongly implemented
 - Deviation from established tools and approaches is discouraged

 #### Information Architecture

 - Information architecture is centrally considered and managed across the enterprise.
-There is consistency in terminology, naming conventions and formats
+- There is consistency in terminology, naming conventions and formats.
-- Company-wide metadata is standardized, and document libraries include this standard  taxonomy, where appropriate
+- Company-wide metadata is standardized, and document libraries include this standard taxonomy, where appropriate.

 ### Content

 - Site templates are developed for specific site needs.
-These are provisioned with rich solutions, including template documents and features appropriate to the need
+- Sites are provisioned with rich solutions, including template documents and features appropriate to the need.
-- Collaboration efforts extend to discussion threads
+- Collaboration efforts extend to discussion threads.
-- Mobile access is considered
+- Mobile access is considered with every solution implementation.
-- There is a mechanism to differentiate Work in Progress from Final / Approved.
+- There is a mechanism to differentiate Work-in-Progress from Final / Approved.

-#### Task management
+#### Task Management

 - Tools to allow shared ownership and management of tasks are in place and adopted by project teams and some other task-focused teams.
 Where this is the case, there is a degree of automated reporting and ‘at-a-glance’ insights into progress.